 - Set up call forwarding and how to access your voicemail from home.

 - Know how to remote into the UW network and other online tools you regularly use.

 - Use Skype or Teams or another instant messaging client to stay connected to colleagues.

-- Plan for a video calls/meetings by making sure you know how to turn on your computer’s camera and microphone and being aware that your colleagues may be able to see the background behind you.
+- Plan for Zoom or Teams video calls and meetings by making sure you know how to turn on your computer’s camera and microphone and being aware that your colleagues may be able to see the background behind you.

 3. Set daily goals, track them and share your progress.
 You may be surprised by how differently the work day passes without the comings and goings of an office to break things up or influence what you do next.
 Start each day of telework by writing down what you need to achieve and then track your progress.
 Pay attention to how long tasks take you and start adjusting your daily goals to match your current rhythm.
 Communicate with your supervisor and/or colleagues if you think your telework plan needs to be adjusted.